By Naylah Ahmed

 A co-production with Birmingham Repertory Company

-Presented at Soho Theatre and toured to Plymouth, Bradford, Birmingham, and Manchester
+London and Tour to Plymouth, Bradford, Birmingham, and Manchester

 Mustafa is in prison for the death of a teenage boy during an exorcism.
 Racked with guilt at the loss of an innocent life and isolated in a world where his beliefs are constantly challenged, he tries to avoid trouble.
 But when prisoners who taunt him suffer mysterious injuries and prison officers start behaving strangely, Mustafa starts to think the evil djinn he tried to banish from the young victim’s body is still with him and he must face it once more…

-Mustafa was nominated for 4 Offies in the 2012 Off West End Theatre Awards and nominated for the 2013 Royal National Theatre Playrights Award.
+Mustafa has been nominated for 4 Offies in this year's Off West End Theatre Awards.

 ‘A compelling and engaging production, delicately directed by Janet Steel of this poignantly profound and insightful piece...’